compulim/upload-to-onedrive/README.md

     refresh-token: ${{ secrets.ONEDRIVE_REFRESH_TOKEN }}
 ```

-Put the following in your GitHub environment.
+Adds the following in your GitHub environment.

 - Secrets
   - `ONEDRIVE_CLIENT_SECRET` with your client secret from Entra ID